KyotoBai/chicago-crime-bigdata/README.md

 1. Download all the project files
 2. Run `docker-compose build` in folder
 3. Start by using `docker-compose up -d`
-4. Open jupyter at `localhost:8888`
+4. Open JupyterLab at `localhost:8888` for code execution

 # Data Ingestion
 Open folder `/spark-apps` \